-In 1881 Census Thomas is still listed as living in Guernsey and still being a 'Photographic Artist'.
-Previous research by other persons has intimated he left Guernsey in the same year and moved to Jersey and after a few years later he went back to Birmingham.
+In 1881 Census Thomas is still listed as living in Guernsey and also being a 'Photographic Artist'.
+Previous research by other persons has intimated he left Guernsey in the same year and moved to Jersey and after a few years travelled to Birmingham.
 Further research needs to be done.
 What is known as fact is that he sold Jersey and Sark images while he was based in Guernsey.
 Also he marketed many Jersey stereo views with a Jersey address 'Photographed by T.B.
 Hutton, Hillside House, Beaumont, Jersey.

 T B Hutton is well known for his excellent stereo views, but what is not so well known is that he also produced cdv's (carte de visite's) plus small and large albumen's for placing in a customers own photo albums.
 Like the stereo views, the cdv's are well marked with his name, so there is no room for the photographs origin being mistaken, however, like the majority of photographers in the early years of the craft, by not labelling their loose images, it is difficult without research to recognise the originator - in certain cases it may never be proved beyond doubt and it is dangerous to attribute without substantial evidence.

 The author currently believes from studying the design of the cdv backs and the clothing of the sitters, that T B Hutton first started work as a portrait photographer either at 2 Rohais Road, Belview Terrace (maybe just a residential address) or more likely at his ' GUERNSEY PHOTOGRAPHIC STUDIO - T.B.
 HUTTON 10 GRANGE Rd.', he then subsequently developed into a landscape photographer which included his well known stereo views .